SitecoreSandbox/excel-transfer-utility/README.md

 Import requirements are as follows:

-1) Microsoft Excel 97-2003 files only (Convert newer files to 97-2003 before uploading)
+1. Microsoft Excel 97-2003 files only (Convert newer files to 97-2003 before uploading)
-2) Headers are in the first column of the spreadsheet
+2. Headers are in the first column of the spreadsheet

 Installation:

 Download and install the module as you would a standard package installation

-BASIC INSTRUCTIONS
+BASIC INSTRUCTIONS:
-Opening the Excel Transfer Utility
+Opening the Excel Transfer Utility:

-1) Click on the red Sitecore button in the bottom left hand corner
+1. Click on the red Sitecore button in the bottom left hand corner
-2) You will see the Excel Transfer Utility in the left column with the other applications
+2. You will see the Excel Transfer Utility in the left column with the other applications
-3) Click to open up and get started
+3. Click to open up and get started

 Import:

-1) Upload the spreadsheet
+1. Upload the spreadsheet
-2) Choose the sheet you want to import
+2. Choose the sheet you want to import
-3) Choose the header name you want to use for the item names upon import
+3. Choose the header name you want to use for the item names upon import
-4) Map the fields in the spreadsheet to the fields in the template item
+4. Map the fields in the spreadsheet to the fields in the template item
-5) Choose the parent item where the newly imported items will be imported as children
+5. Choose the parent item where the newly imported items will be imported as children
-6) Import
+6. Import

 Export:

-1) Enter the item or parent item to use to export the data
+1. Enter the item or parent item to use to export the data
-2) Export
+2. Export
-3) Use the path given to access the .csv file
+3. Use the path given to access the .csv file

 For a more comprehensive walk-through with images you can visit my blog at http://sitecoresandbox.com/2014/01/25/excel-transfer-utility-for-sitecore/